What to expect from this workshop

 As you can see, there are several different ways you can enter data.
 You want to know which of these you will be using before you start collecting data.
 For example, in the social sciences, you are likely to find Ns, means and standard deviations in the articles to be included in the meta-analysis.
 In medical fields, you may be more likely to find odds ratios.
 Either way, you need to know what information is needed by the software so that you know what to collect.
 That said, data collection is rarely that straight forward.
 Because of that, I find that you often end up with two datasets.
 The first one is the one into which you collect the information that you can find, and the second one is the “cleaned up” one that you use for the analysis.
 I will describe both of these in more detail a little later on.

 Another thing you need to do before starting to collect the data is to determine how you are going to mark the data that you have found.
 For example, are you going to print out all of the articles and use a highlighter to highlight the needed values?
 Are you going to have a file of PDFs of the articles and use an electronic highlighter?
-As before, if more than one person is going to do this task, you will need to get the inter-rater reliability established before data collection begins.
+As mentioned before, if more than one person is going to do this task, you will need to get the inter-rater reliability established before data collection begins.

 Your first dataset may look rather messy and may not be in a form that is ready to be imported into Stata for analysis.
 This is OK; it is still a good start.
-There are two major issues that need to be addressed: one is the missing data, and the other is the fact that I have different types of effect sizes.

 Missing data